LeoMachado94/test-tecnofit-api/README.md

 ```

 ## NOTES
-<p>1.
-The api url base is composed of the host and the api prefix, like this: {host}/api.
-To follow the project pattern and test without having to modify the defined postman routes, create an environment and define the host variable in this pattern (host + prefix).</p>
+1. In the endpoint `{{host}}/ranking/movement/2` you can change the 2 (Back Squat) to 1 (Deadlift) or 3 (Bench Press), these are the movement ids in the database.
-<p>2.
-To avoid compatibility issues, use php 8.0.x.</p>
+2. The api url base is composed of the host and the api prefix, like this: {host}/api.
+To follow the project pattern and test without having to modify the defined postman routes, create an environment and define the host variable in this pattern (host + prefix).
-<br><br>
+3. To avoid compatibility issues, use php 8.0.x.

 ## DATABASE RESUME (rows/records)
 <p>